Big-Life-Lab/PHES-ODM-Validation/validation-rules/README.md

 Validation rules are the set of rules that the ODM validation module uses to assess wehther data confirms to the ODM dictionary.
 The module uses Python [functions](../module-functions.md).
 The full list of validation rules natively supported by the ODM can be seen in the validation rules list CSV file in [metadata/validation-rules-list.csv](../../metadata/validation-rules-list.csv).

 Each rule in the validation-rules-list.csv has an `ruleID`.
 There is a corresponding markdown document for each validataion rule that can be found in [/validation-rules/](../../valiation-rules/).
-For example, the ruleID = `MissingMandatoryColumn` has a file `MissingMandatoryColumn.md`.
+For example, the ruleID = `missing_mandatory_column` has a file `missing_mandatory_column.md`.
 The markdown document for each rule includes:

 1. A description of the rule.
 2. One or more examples of the rule.